forem/forem/docs/backend/admin.md

 # Acessing the Admin Panel

-There is an an admin panel located at `/admin`.
-To acess this admin panel you must using `pudit` give a user the `admin` role.
+There is an admin panel located at `/admin`.
+To access this admin panel, you must use `pudit` to give a user the `admin` role.